Azure/azure-sql-database-samples/rubyonrails/ubuntu/README.md

 After your machine is configured with FreeTDS, install Ruby if you do not already have it on your machine.

-    sudo apt-get install libgdbm-dev libncurses5-dev automake libtool bison libffi-dev curl -L https://get.rvm.io | bash -s stable
+    sudo apt-get install libgdbm-dev libncurses5-dev automake libtool bison libffi-dev command curl -sSL https://rvm.io/mpapis.asc | gpg --import - curl -L https://get.rvm.io | bash -s stable

-If you have any issues with signatures, run the following command and rerun the previous command.

-    command curl -sSL https://rvm.io/mpapis.asc | gpg --import -
-    curl -L https://get.rvm.io | bash -s stable